 Rodents often view in-ground swimming pools as attractive spots to grab a sip of water.
 Unfortunately, they can easily fall in and drown, which creates a variety of health risks for your once-pristine pool.
 You can discourage mice and rats from exploring your pool area by, again, being careful to eliminate all food, drinks, and trash from poolside furniture and patio areas.
 Also, consider using a pool cover when the pool isn’t in use, especially at night, when rodents are most active.
 Finally, be aware that your pool heater is another warm, comfortable spot where mice and rats may want to nest.
 Regularly check its casing for gaps or cracks, and fill them as needed.

 By taking these relatively simple steps, you can help make your home a lot less inviting to rodents this spring.
 However, keep in mind that even these items may not completely rodent-proof your home.
 When you spot a rodent on your property, it’s a good idea to take care of the problem right away.
-A growing number of homeowners are using humane rat and mouse traps to more effectively keep these pests at bay and protect children and pets from harmful toxins.
+A growing number of homeowners are using quick-kill rat and mouse traps to more effectively keep these pests at bay and protect children and pets from harmful toxins.
 These weatherproof traps can be used indoor or outdoor to kill rodents without toxins or electricity.
-The traps automatically reset themselves after each CO2-powered shot, and each CO2 canister can kill two dozen rats, ensuring that rodents are quickly and effectively eradicated from your property, in the most humane way possible.
+The traps automatically reset themselves after each CO2-powered shot, and each CO2 canister can kill two dozen rats, ensuring that rodents are quickly and effectively eradicated from your property, in the most quick-kill way possible.

 Every year, rats and mice enter 20 million U.S. homes uninvited.
 They reproduce rapidly, and can cost thousands of dollars in damages and extermination costs.
 They can ruin equipment, spoil food and start fires by chewing on wires.